JezhikLaas/quartznet-RavenJobStore/README.md

 # Quartz.NET-RavenJobStore
-Not exactly a fork of inspired by [Quartz.NET-RavenDB](https://github.com/ravendb/quartznet-RavenDB)
+Not exactly a fork of, but inspired by [Quartz.NET-RavenDB](https://github.com/ravendb/quartznet-RavenDB)

 Under development, no release yet.